celo-org/react-celo/readme.md

           homepage: 'https://example.com',
           chains: ['eip:4220'],
           // IMPORTANT
           // This is the version of WC.
-If more than one version is provided
-          // use-contractkit will use the highest one
+We only support version 1 at the moment.
-          versions: ['1', '2'],
+          versions: ['1'],
           logos: {
             sm: 'https://via.placeholder.com/40/000000/FFFFFF',
             md: 'https://via.placeholder.com/80/000000/FFFFFF',